Banknote production and stocks

 The production of euro banknotes is a combined effort by the national central banks and the ECB.
 It begins with calculations for the number of banknotes required each year.
 Enough new banknotes need to be produced to replace unfit banknotes, to meet expected increases in demand – such as seasonal peaks – and to cope with unexpected surges in demand.
 Forecasts of the demand for euro banknotes for the year ahead are provided by the NCBs, and a central forecast is made by the ECB.
 Under the supervision of the ECB, the NCBs redistribute the banknotes to avoid shortages or surpluses in any one country.

 In order to produce the banknotes efficiently, printing is shared among the different NCBs.
 The ECB allocates production volumes to a number of NCBs, which then supply a specific proportion of the total annual production of one or more denominations.
 The respective bank bears the production costs for the share allocated.
-For example, the Belgian, German, Italian and Spanish central banks produced 1.5 billion €50 banknotes in 2012.
+For example, the French, German and Italian central banks produced 1.7 billion €50 banknotes in 2017.

 This pooling arrangement and a common quality management system ensure a uniform standard for all euro banknotes.
-Throughout the production process, hundreds of manual and automated tests are performed to guarantee that banknotes from all the printing plants are identical.
+Throughout the production process, hundreds of manual and automated tests are performed to ensure that banknote denominations are identical regardless of where they were printed.

-Just like the first series of euro banknotes, the Europa banknotes are printed on pure cotton-fibre paper, which gives them their special crispness and resists wear better than regular paper.
+Just like the first series of euro banknotes, the Europa series of banknotes are printed on pure cotton-fibre paper, which gives them their special crispness and wear resistance.
 Certain security features, such as watermarks and embedded threads, form part of the paper itself.